fastmovingtarget/northernwutaiji/README.md

 This is really emphasising how important it is to have data prepared for this kind of chiefly-informative website.
 And more to the point, how little work is needed outside of that data population.

 ### Tomorrow:
-MVP and MS1 basically implemented at this point, barring information breakdowns.
+MVP and MS1 basically implemented at this point, barring information and video breakdowns.
 Next step is User/token based authentication and algorithm based levelling up.

+## Day 3 start:
+## Hour 1: Implementing a user data context to track currently active tasks and progress

+## Hour 2: In forms video, add in timestamps for each carousel item, then set video time to correspond to where the current carousel element is

+## Hour 3: On Forms page, set a button for the user to self-assess that they're comfortable with a step of the form, then link that to form progress.
+Add a form progress bar to the home page